mendhak/eleventy-satisfactory/posts/post-with-a-gallery.md

 ---
-title: Post with a gallery
+title: Post with an image gallery
-description: This post contains a gallery
+description: This post contains an image gallery in Markdown as well as shortcodes.
 tags:
-  - xmas
-  - netherlands
+  - eleventy
   - markdown
+  - shortcode
+  - images
+  - gallery
+  - lightbox
 layout: layouts/post.njk

 header: